PolyAI-LDN/conversational-datasets/baselines/README.md

 all of which are loaded from Tensorflow Hub.

-There are two vector-based baseline method, one for each of the above models.
+There are two vector-based baseline methods, one for each of the above models.
 The `SIM` method ranks responses according to their cosine similarity with the context vector.
 This method does not use the training set at all.

 The `MAP` method learns a linear mapping on top of the response vector.
 The final score of a response with vector <img alt="y" src="https://latex.codecogs.com/svg.latex?\mathbf{y}"> given a context with vector <img alt="x" src="https://latex.codecogs.com/svg.latex?\mathbf{x}"> is the cosine similarity of the context vector with the mapped response vector: